 Safety Goggles: Types, Uses and Cleaning

-Most reported eye injuries occur from flying particles and objects.
+Each day, it is estimated that approximately 2000 eye-related injuries occur in the workplace.
+Of these 2000, one third of the injuries are severe enough to be treated in hospital emergency rooms.
+Most reported eye injuries occur from flying particles.
 The second most common eye injuries are a result of accidents from chemical splash.

-It is not uncommon for workers to use their safety glasses to protect from impact of flying particles and objects.
-However, workers that use the same type of protection for chemical splash or for protection from vapors, have a false sense of security and are not protected.
-When the hazard assessment calls for protection from chemical splash or chemical vapor, goggles should be selected.
-Safety glasses are not effective protection from chemical splash and vapors.
+It is not uncommon for workers to use safety glasses with sideshields for protection from impact of flying particles.
+However, workers that use the same type of protection for chemical splash or for protection from vapors have a false sense of security and are not protected.
+When the hazard assessment calls for protection from chemical splash or chemical vapors, goggles should be selected.

 Goggles are designed for protection from specific hazards.
-Goggles protect eyes and the facial area immediately surrounding the eyes.
+They help protect the eyes and facial area immediately surrounding the eyes.
 Goggles provide more protection than safety glasses from impact, dust, liquid splash, optical radiation and high heat hazards.
-There are three different types of goggles available, direct ventilation, indirect ventilation, and non-vented safety goggles.
+There are three different types of goggles available: direct ventilation, indirect ventilation and non-vented safety goggles

 Safety Goggles: Types and Uses

-Direct vented goggles allow a direct flow of air from the work environment into the goggle.
-In cases where impact is the hazard and a splash or vapor hazard does not exist then a direct vented goggle can be used as an appropriate level of protection.
+Direct vented goggles allow the direct flow of air into the goggle.
+The openings in the vented portion of the goggles exclude spherical objects that are 0.06 inches (1.5 millimeters) in diameter or greater.
+In cases where impact is the hazard and a splash or vapor hazard does not exist, a direct vented goggle can be used as an appropriate level of protection.

-Indirect vented goggles provide protection from splash entry by a hooded or covered vent that allows the free movement of air but prevents the direct passage of liquid.
+Indirect vented goggles provide protection from splash entry by a hooded or covered vent.
+The vented portion of the goggle is designed so that no direct straight-line passage from the exterior to the interior of the goggle exists.
 The purpose of the indirect venting is to limit or prevent the passage of liquid splash into the goggle.
-In cases where chemical splash is a hazard, indirect vent goggles should be selected as appropriate protection.
+In cases where chemical splash is a hazard, indirect vented goggles should be selected as appropriate protection.

-When selecting the appropriate goggle for your workplace hazard you must first perform a workplace hazard assessment to determine if hazards are present.
+When selecting the appropriate goggle for your workplace, you must first perform a workplace hazard assessment.
+If eye and face workplace hazards are present, you must determine when, where and what type of eye and face protection is required.

 Safety Goggles: Cleaning, Sanitizing and Storage

-Cleaning your safety goggles after use is good lab practice.
+Cleaning your safety goggles after use is a good practice.
 There are several ways goggles can be cleaned.
-Since many goggles have special anti-fog lenses, being careful not to scratch or damage these lens coatings can be hard to avoid, especially if you use a wipe to clean or dry the lens.
-If a re-moistened towelette is preferred for cleaning your eyewear, consider gently wiping or instead of using a wipe, simply rinse the debris from the lens then allow the eyewear to dry naturally.
-Another option would be an eyewear sanitizing cabinet.
-PN# 2KMG1 operates with the use of a germicidal bulb and both cabinets use a time-controlled cycle that automatically shuts off when the cycle is completed.
-Can be used for either goggles and/or safety eyewear.
+Many goggles have special lens coatings.
+If you use a wipe to clean or dry the lens, you must be careful not to scratch or damage the coating.
+If a towelette is preferred for cleaning, consider using a moistened towelette to gently wipe the lens.
+You may also simply rinse the debris from the lens with running water and allow the eyewear to dry naturally.
+Another option would be an eyewear sanitizing cabinet that operates using germicidal bulbs.
+These cabinets can be used for either goggles and/or safety eyewear.

 Commonly Asked Questions